Owl-Media/RaceControl/README.md

 | `android-ci.yml` | `RaceControlAndroid/**` | `./gradlew testDebugUnitTest` then `./gradlew assembleDebug`; uploads the test reports as a build artifact. |
 | `ios-ci.yml` | `RaceControlApp/**` | Unsigned `xcodebuild build` against `generic/platform=iOS Simulator`, on a macOS runner. |

-This is CI only — nothing here deploys anywhere.
-Deploying the backend to Coolify is still the manual process in section 1b below; there's no Play Store or TestFlight upload wired up (those would need a Play Console service-account key and Apple signing certs as repo secrets, which haven't been set up).
+This is CI only; nothing here deploys anywhere.
+Deploying the backend to Coolify is still the manual process in section 1b below, and there's no Play Store or TestFlight upload wired up (those would need a Play Console service-account key and Apple signing certs as repo secrets, which haven't been set up).

 ---